Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 If you now check the UI snippet for `MyLightRandomizer`, you will notice that `Color Parameter` is added.
 This Parameter includes four separate randomized values for `Red`, `Green`, `Blue` and `Alpha`.
 Note that the meaningful range for all of these values is 0-1 (and not 0-255).
 You can see that the sampling range for red, green, and blue is currently also set to 0-1, which means the parameter covers a full range of colors.
 A color with (0,0,0) RGB components essentially emits no light.
 So, let's increase the minimum a bit to avoid such a scenario.

 * **Action**: Increase the minimum value for red, green, and blue components to 0.4 (this is an arbitrary number that typically produces good-looking results).

-Each value should also already have a unique `Seed` specified.
-This is the seed which the sampler will use to produce a random value from the specified distribution.
-If two random parameters have the same seed, range, and distribution, they will always have the same value.
-In the case of this color, this would lead to the red, green, and blue components having equal values, and thus the produced color always being a shade of grey.
-As such, in order to get varied colors and not just grey, we need to make sure the seed values are different for our red, green, and blue components.

-* **Action**: In the UI snippet for `MyLightRandomizer`, make sure the red, green, and blue components have different `Seed` values.
-Set the distribution and value for Alpha to `Constant` and 1, as we do not want to randomize the alpha component of the color.

 The UI for `My Light Randomizer` should now look like this: